Minority group: Gender and sexuality minorities

 The term sexual minority is frequently used by public health researchers to recognize a wide variety of individuals who engage in same-sex sexual behavior, including those who do not identify under the LGBTQ+ umbrella.
 For example, men who have sex with men (MSM), but do not identify as gay.
 In addition, the term gender minorities can include many types of gender variant people, such as intersex people, transgender people, or non-binary individuals.
 However, the terms sexual and gender minority are often not preferred by LGBTQ+ people, as they represent clinical categories rather than individual identity.

-Though lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people have existed throughout human history, LGBTQ+ rights movements across many western countries led to the recognition of LGBTQ+ people as members of a minority group.
-LGBTQ+ people represent a numerical and social minority.
+Though lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people have existed throughout human history, they represent a numerical and social minority.
 They experience numerous social inequalities stemming from their group membership as LGBTQ+ people.
+LGBTQ+ rights movements across many western countries led to the recognition of LGBTQ+ people as members of a minority group.
 These inequalities include social discrimination and isolation, unequal access to healthcare, employment, and housing, and experience negative mental and physical health outcomes due to these experiences.